 A primary focus of this application is the ability to provide information relevant to workers, which are considers a “highly exposed” population.
 Specifically, this tool provides collated data from longitudinal indoor air concentration measurements from the 1980s onward.
 These data, which are collected and published by the U.S. Occupational Safety and Health Administration (OSHA), are presented for a searched chemical in different industrial sectors (provided by North American Industry Classification System, NAICS, codes).
 Further, results from Bayesian statistical models and equations from EPA’s ChemSTEER models are provided compared to general population exposure models.

-Finally, when information for a given chemical is not sufficient, techniques such as read-across, can be helpful for filling in information gaps.
+Finally, when information for a given chemical is not sufficient, techniques such as read-across can be helpful for filling in information gaps.
 The Exposure Data Viewer also provides a means to determine chemical structure-based analogs.
 Exposure information is retrieved and summarized for users so that structurally similar chemicals may be used in determining risk for a data-poor chemical.

 Data Sets

 The Exposure Data Viewer provides an overview of the chemical exposure landscape for a specific chemical by utilizing several different datasets that have been collected and curated by ORD from publicly available sources.
-Each of these datasets is describe below: Chemical and Products Database
+Each of these datasets is described below: Chemical and Products Database

 EPA’s Chemicals and Products Database (CPDat) contains information on how a chemical may be used in commerce as well as information about the composition of chemicals in products1,2.
 CPDat provides information on the functional use, product use, and sector of use for chemicals from documents published by manufacturers or other government or non-government organizations.
 Data from CPDat are obtained from ORD’s Computational Toxicology and Exposure (CTX) application programming interface (API).
 CPDat is a versioned database; the data provided by the Exposure Data Viewer are from CPDat v4.0.